 Alternatively, you can place the wrapped rosemary inside a plastic storage container that you can reuse.

 If you need to store your fresh rosemary for longer than a few weeks, freezing is a great option.
 There are two options: freeze the sprigs individually, or in ice cube form.
 To freeze the sprigs individually, wash them and then dry them thoroughly.
 Next, place them on a cookie sheet in a single layer and then into your freezer for about 30 minutes.
 Once they are frozen, remove the sprigs from the cookie sheet and place them into freezer bags for long-term storage.
 This method allows the sprigs to freeze separately so that you can remove individual ones for use in your dishes without having to thaw out a whole bunch.

 The ice cube method involves chopping the rosemary into smaller pieces and placing them into the compartments of an ice cube tray.
 You should then add water to the compartments and freeze.
 Remove the cubes and place them into freezer bags for long-term storage.
-When you need the herb, simply toss a cube or two into your dish for the flavor of fresh rosemary.
+When you need the herb, toss a cube or two into your dish for the flavor of fresh rosemary.

 The drying process can remove some of fresh rosemary’s characteristic pungency; however, dried rosemary can last for longer than frozen or refrigerated rosemary and does not take up freezer or refrigerator space.
 For drying, you have multiple options; they include:

 Preheat the dehydrator with its thermostat set to 90 degrees.
 If you live in an area with high humidity, you may need a higher temperature.
 It may be necessary to go as high as 125 degrees.
 Place your rosemary in a single layer on the dehydrator trays and dry for at least an hour.
 When the rosemary is brittle and crumbles easily, it is dry.